 Since coming into effect in 2018, the General Data Protection Regulation (GDPR) has completely transformed how companies deal with their clients’ personal data.
 It brought about reforms which are tailor-made for the world of today and promised to come down hard on any companies which failed to respect them.

 While most companies have cleaned up their act when it comes to data protection, there are plenty who still fall foul of the law and are being investigated and fined accordingly.

-Our recent blog recounted the worst GDPR fines of 2019, to keep up with what happens in 2020, make sure to bookmark this blog!
+This blog goes hand-in-hand with an article we posted last year, which recounts the worst GDPR fines of 2019.
+To keep up with what happens in 2020, be sure to bookmark this blog!

 Countdown of the biggest GDPR fines in 2020